 A Strong Case for Buying Parker-Hannifin Stock

+Why the industrial stock wins out over peers like Illinois Tool Works, 3M Company, and Rockwell Automation, and what makes it a buy for 2017.
 Those who follow the industrial sector will know it's outperformed the S&P 500 over the last year.
-Stocks such as have delivered market-busting returns, and it's tempting to think that the anticipated recovery in U.S. industrial production in 2017 is already priced in.

 Comments